Catmaniscatlord/cache_sim/README.md

 # Running

-To run the cache simulator, first install the project then run the command `./install/bin/Main -c confs/* -s traces/*`
+To run the cache simulator, you must first install the project After you have installed the project, in the source directory, run `./install/bin/Main -c confs/* -s traces/*`
 By default, this will generate all of the output files into the output folder.
 For help with the options you can run